Torsion of the Khovanov homology: Khovanov chain complex and its properties

-where $\widetilde h^{i,j}(L)$ are the Betti numbers of $\tCalH^{i,j}(L)$. \end{prop} $J_L(q)$ is completely determined by the following identities (cf.~\eqref{eq:K-jones-skein}):
+where $\widetilde h^{i,j}(L)$ are the Betti numbers of $\tCalH^{i,j}(L)$. \end{prop} $\tJ_L(q)$ is completely determined by the following identities (cf.~\eqref{eq:K-jones-skein}):

-\begin{prop}[Khovanov~\cite{Khovanov-patterns}] For any link $L$ its reduced Khovanov homology $\tCalH(L)$ occupies exactly one diagonal less than the standard one. \end{prop} \begin{cor} If $L$ is an H-thin link (in particular, a non-split alternating link), then $\tCalH(L)$ is supported on exactly one diagonal.
-If follows that $J_L(q)$ is alternating, that is, its coefficients have alternating signs.
-More precisely, $J_L(q)=\sum_{i\in\Z}c_iq^{2i+\Gg}$, where $\Gg$ is the number of components of $L$ modulo $2$.
-Then $J_L(q)$ is alternating iff $(-1)^{i-j}c_ic_j\ge0$ for all $i$ and $j$. \end{cor}
+\begin{prop}[Khovanov~\cite{Kh-patterns}] For any link $L$, its reduced Khovanov homology $\tCalH(L)$ over $\Q$ is supported on exactly one diagonal less than the standard one. \end{prop} \begin{cor} If $L$ is a $\Q$H-thin link (in particular, a non-split alternating link), then $\tCalH(L)$ is supported on exactly one diagonal.
+If follows that $\tJ_L(q)$ is alternating, that is, its coefficients have alternating signs.
+More precisely, if $\tJ_L(q)=\sum_{i\in\Z}c_iq^{2i+\Gg}$, where $\Gg$ is the number of components of $L$ modulo $2$, then $\tJ_L(q)$ is alternating if and only if $(-1)^{i-j}c_ic_j\ge0$ for all $i$ and $j$. \end{cor}